-The Company utilizes tabular reserving for workers' compensation (including long-term disability) unpaid losses that are considered fixed and determinable, and discounts such losses using an interest rate of 3.75% in 2021 and 2020.
+The Company utilizes tabular reserving for workers' compensation (including long-term disability) unpaid losses that are considered fixed and determinable, and discounts such losses using an interest rate of 3.75% in 2022 (2021: 3.75%).
 The interest rate approximates the implied return on the market-based assets supporting the expected cash flows of the Company's liabilities.
 The tabular reserving methodology results in applying uniform and consistent criteria for establishing expected future indemnity and medical payments (including an explicit factor for inflation) and the use of mortality tables to determine expected payment periods.
-Tabular unpaid losses and loss expenses, net of reinsurance, at December 31, 2021 and 2020 on an undiscounted basis were \$288.2 million and \$3.1 million, respectively.
-The aggregate discount for the time value of money deducted to derive the liability for unpaid losses and loss expenses were \$97.5 million and \$0.7 million at December 31, 2021 and 2020, respectively.
-The related discounted unpaid losses and loss expenses were \$190.7 million and \$2.3 million at December 31, 2021 and 2020, respectively.
-The interest accretion related to the unwind of the discounted reserves was \$0.1 million and \$0.2 million during the years ended December 31, 2021 and 2020, respectively.
+Tabular unpaid losses and loss expenses, net of reinsurance, at December 31, 2022 and 2021 on an undiscounted basis were \$434.0 million and \$288.2 million, respectively.
+The aggregate discount for the time value of money deducted to derive the liability for unpaid losses and loss expenses were \$141.8 million and \$97.5 million at December 31, 2022 and 2021, respectively.
+The related discounted unpaid losses and loss expenses were \$292.2 million and \$190.7 million at December 31, 2022 and 2021, respectively.
+The interest accretion related to the unwind of the discounted reserves was \$13.2 million and \$0.1 million during the years ended December 31, 2022 and 2021, respectively.
 This interest accretion was recorded in the incurred loss line as adverse prior year development.
-The main reason for the significant increase in these numbers from 2020 to 2021 is the addition of the related Syndicate amounts following the loss portfolio transfer.
+The main reason for the significant increase in these numbers from 2021 to 2022 is due to the novation of XLB historical Quota Share Reinsurance Agreement whereby the XLRA risk reinsured was transferred from XL Bermuda Ltd to AXA XL Reinsurance Ltd during 2022.

 The Company records a specific reserve allowance for Periodical Payment Orders ("PPOs") related to bodily injury liability claims.
-This allowance includes the unpaid losses for claims already settled and notified as PPOs at December 31, 2021, as well as the unpaid losses for claims to be settled in the future.
-The future care element of the unpaid losses was discounted using an interest rate of 2.0% at both December 31, 2021 and 2020.
-Unpaid losses and loss expenses, net of reinsurance, at December 31, 2021 and 2020 on an undiscounted basis were \$189.1 million and \$115.0 million, respectively.
-The aggregate discount for the time value of money deducted to derive the liability for the unpaid losses and loss expenses were \$81.6 million and \$47.5 million at December 31, 2021 and 2020.
-After discounting the future care element, the unpaid losses and loss expenses were \$107.5 million and \$67.5 million at December 31, 2021 and 2020, respectively.
-The interest accretion related to the unwind of the discounted reserves was \$1.6 million and \$1.2 million during the calendar years ended December 31, 2021 and 2020.
+This allowance includes the unpaid losses for claims already settled and notified as PPOs at December 31, 2022, as well as the unpaid losses for claims to be settled in the future.
+The future care element of the unpaid losses was discounted using an interest rate of 2.0% at both December 31, 2022 and 2021.
+Unpaid losses and loss expenses, net of reinsurance, at December 31, 2022 and 2021 on an undiscounted basis were \$169.2 million and\$189.1 million, respectively.
+The aggregate discount for the time value of money deducted to derive the liability for the unpaid losses and loss expenses were \$73.8 million and \$81.6 million at December 31, 2022 and 2021, respectively.
+After discounting the future care element, the unpaid losses and loss expenses were \$95.4 million and \$107.5 million at December 31, 2022 and 2021, respectively.
+The interest accretion related to the unwind of the discounted reserves was \$1.8 million and \$1.6 million during the calendar years ended December 31, 2022 and 2021, respectfully.
 This interest accretion was recorded in the incurred loss line as adverse prior year development.
-The main reason for the significant increase in these numbers from 2020 to 2021 is the addition of the related Syndicate amounts following the loss portfolio transfer.
+The main reason for the decrease in these numbers from 2021 to 2022 is driven by the exchange rate movements as most of the PPO are GBP denominated and 2022 saw a depreciation of GBP against the USD therefore resulting in a decrease of the liabilities in USD terms.